syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 You can use these URLs to refer to the uploaded files as static assets in your web applications.

-If you plan to use more complex ACLs we suggest you checkout the boto3 client.

 ### Boto3

-Information about the `boto3` client can be found [here](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
+Information about the `boto3` python S3 library can be found [here](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
+We suggest to make use of this library to setup and manage more complex ACLs.

 Using the following python snippet we can configure our client: